INDIA TEMPLES

 Just north of the City of Delhi, the Yamuna River is wide and flat and peaceful, winding through undeveloped land, with a scattering of people.
 The river is not pristine, but it has an appealing naturalness.

-Near Delhi is a low dam across the Yamuna, and just behind the dam, Delhi has a water in-take to supply drinking water to the thirsty city of 20 million people.
-Almost no water passes beyond the dam, the Yamuna is reduced to a trickle, not even 10% of the width of the river above the dam.
+Near Delhi is a low dam across the Yamuna, and just behind the dam, Delhi has a water intake to supply drinking water to the thirsty city of 20 million people.
+Almost no water passes beyond the dam, the Yamuna is reduced to a trickle, not even 10% of the river’s width above the dam.
 For perhaps 150 feet, the mighty and revered Yamuna River is little more than a creek.
 Then, all at once, the river’s flow is restored from the west bank – a vast cataract of water comes rushing in from the mouth of a tributary that is 60 feet across, and if you close your eyes, the volume and the sound of crashing water are such that you can imagine a wilderness river.

 This is one of the “drains” that collect the wastewater from Delhi’s residents, its hospitals, factories, and businesses, and pours it back into the Yamuna, almost a billion gallons a day.
 It is, in fact, a black river of raw urban sewage – this one drain puts out 1 million gallons of wastewater every four minutes.
-Out in the middle of the restored flow floats the carcass of a dead water buffalo; along the banks you can easily spot every sort of debris – flowers, clothing, take-out food containers, a Bacardi rum bottle, a hypodermic needle.
+Out in the middle of the restored flow floats the carcass of a dead water buffalo; along the banks, you can easily spot every sort of debris – flowers, clothing, take-out food containers, a Bacardi rum bottle, a hypodermic needle.

 Just beyond where that first canal of sewage empties into the riverbed, there is an informal beach, where people come to make sacred offerings.
 You can rent a boat and float out onto the black river.
 The smell eventually dulls the nose.
-The surface of the Yamuna is odd – it’s flat and shiny black, but pocked everywhere with tiny bubbles fizzing up, from methane bubbling up from the fermenting river.
+The surface of the Yamuna is odd – it’s flat and shiny black but pocked everywhere with tiny bubbles fizzing up, from methane bubbling up from the fermenting river.

 People at the beach wash clothes in this water, people come to take a dip in the Yamuna’s sacred flow, to wash away their sins, as if anything they have done could be cleansed by water this dirty.
 It’s not wise to even put your hand in the water.
 It is unimaginable, almost immeasurably, filthy.

 In 2008, India’s Centre for Science and Environment reported that as the Yamuna flows through Delhi, the pollution isn’t just unsafe for swimming.
 India’s standard for safe swimming is 500 bacteria per 100 millilitres (the US EPA standard is half that.)
-Halfway along its trip through Delhi, the coliform count was typically 10 million bacteria per 100 millilitres, and was often 100 million.
+Halfway along its trip through Delhi, the coliform count was typically 10 million bacteria per 100 millilitres and often 100 million.
 One eyedropper of Yamuna River water is enough to make 6 bathtubs of water unsafe to sit in.

 The Yamuna flows for fourteen miles along the eastern side of Delhi, mostly hidden from easy public access, or even view.
 By the time the river leaves the city limits, twenty-two drains have emptied into it.
 The Yamuna just gets dirtier as it goes.
 The venerated Ganges River is, if conceivable dirtier, and the Yamuna is the main tributary of the Ganges, contributing 60% of its flow.